 How organisms obtain energy

 Organisms’ energetic needs are largely satisfied by acquiring biomolecules (food), generally carbohydrates, and processing them in a group of reactions called cellular respiration.
 Cellular respiration (Chapter 19) is a controlled ‘burning’ process whereby carbohydrates react with oxygen (the carbohydrates are oxidized), producing carbon dioxide and water.
 If one compares the energy content of equivalent amounts of carbohydrate plus oxygen to that in carbon dioxide plus water, there is substantially less energy in carbon dioxide plus water.
 If you burn carbohydrates in a fire the difference in energy is released as heat and light, but in cellular respiration, less energy is released as heat, and none as light, because some energy is ‘captured’ in chemicals, in particular one called ATP.
 Because the products of the reaction (carbon dioxide and water) are invisible gases many believe that cellular respiration converts matter to energy.
 But this is impossible, the first law forbids it!
-The original carbon, oxygen and hydrogen are still present, just now in different forms.
+The original carbon, oxygen and hydrogen are still present, just now in different places relative to each other.
 Similarly, the original energy remains but is now present in the ATP that is formed and the heat energy that is released.

 Why organisms lose material because of their energetic needs

-As an organism carries out cellular respiration it produces two materials (water and carbon dioxide) that are easily lost and sometimes ‘purposely’ eliminated (e.g., in humans where breathing, i.e., ventilation, facilitates the loss of water and carbon dioxide).
+As an organism carries out cellular respiration it produces two materials (water and carbon dioxide) that are easily lost and sometimes ‘purposely’ eliminated (e.g., in humans, where breathing, i.e., ventilation, facilitates the loss of water and carbon dioxide).
 As a consequence of cellular respiration, organisms are continually losing matter as carbon dioxide and water and consequently are also losing weight.
 Thus, in order to maintain its weight, a respiring organism must acquire more ‘food’.

 Obtaining matter and energy

 In order to satisfy their energetic needs, an organism requires a supply of carbohydrates (or other biomolecules) to utilize in cellular respiration.
 These carbohydrates may be obtained in two basic ways: (1) by consuming biomolecules that have been produced by other living things—carbohydrates or molecules like proteins that can be metabolized to produce carbohydrates or (2) by consuming ‘self-constructed’ carbohydrates that are produced in reactions (usually photosynthetic reactions) that synthesize carbohydrates from carbon dioxide and water.
 Such reactions utilize ‘sources’ of energy (e.g., sunlight) that allow a chemical reaction to occur where the products have more energy than the reactants.
 The synthesized carbohydrates are then used to power cellular respiration, i.e., they are converted back to carbon dioxide and water.
-The group that consumes carbohydrates that other organisms have produced are termed heterotrophs (hetero-other, troph-eat; literally ‘eat others’), and the organisms that make their own carbohydrates to ‘eat’ are termed autotrophs (auto-self, troph-eat; literally ‘self-eaters’).
+The group of organisms that consumes carbohydrates that other organisms have produced are termed heterotrophs (hetero-other, troph-eat; literally ‘eat others’), and the group of organisms that make their own carbohydrates to ‘eat’ are termed autotrophs (auto-self, troph-eat; literally ‘self-eaters’).
 It is important to realize cellular respiration occurs in both groups, they differ only in how they acquire carbohydrates to be oxidized in cellular respiration.

 It is critical to keep in mind that matter and energy are two different things but they are intertwined.
 Energy that is present in carbohydrates and oxygen can be ‘released’ when the material is rearranged into carbon dioxide and water.
 The ‘released energy’ might end up as heat, or as work, or in a new arrangement of molecules (e.g. ATP is a rearranged version of ADP plus inorganic phosphate).
 However, the second law requires that the total amount of energy in the new arrangement (e.g., carbon dioxide, water and ATP) must possess less ability to do work than the earlier arrangement (in this example, carbohydrate plus oxygen plus ADP plus inorganic phosphate).

 Appreciate that the ‘food’ that organisms obtain, either by finding it (heterotrophs) or making it (autotrophs) serves a dual function, providing (1) energy (through cellular respiration) and (2) material (through a variety of metabolic pathways where carbohydrates are reconfigured to produce other biomolecules (proteins, fats, nucleic acids).
 If food provides energy through the process of cellular respiration it is transformed into carbon dioxide and water and these cannot be used materially to make biomolecules.
 Alternatively, food can provide ‘building materials’ that are used to make more cell membranes, cell walls, cellular enzymes, but this food will NOT be ‘providing energy’.
 Food cannot provide both energy and building materials at the same time!
-You cannot ‘have’ your cake (build with it) and ‘eat’ it too (use it for cellular respiration).
+You cannot ‘have’ your cake (build with it) and ‘eat’ (use it for cellular respiration) it too .